-Psychoanalysis: A category of therapies focused on the ideal of mental health being targeted in the unconscious mind.
+Psychoanalysis: A category of therapies focused on the idea of mental health being targeted in the unconscious mind.
 Rather, the human mind has a part that has information not within the grasp of our awareness as we are awake, so to speak, and it is this information that decides our emotional state.

 These questions might help.
 “Do I not pay attention to my emotional state?”
 “Do I understand emotions?”
 “Can I sit quietly with my own thoughts?”
-If you answered no to these questions you may benefit from this kind of therapy.
+If you answered no to these questions, you may benefit from this kind of therapy.
 Additionally, these questions might help. “ I prefer to talk about my problems with others?” “ I may want to understand my emotions?”
 “Do I want to feel peace internally?”
 If you answered yes to these questions, psychoanalysis might be an option for you.
 Psychoanalysis, in my mind, was not an option when considering different types of therapy.

 The way it’s stated here causes this to sound simple and easy.
 However, allow me to reassure you.
 There is a reason an entire therapy is devoted to this concept.

 Is this for me?
 This therapy does not necessarily consider emotion as the most important factor but rather gets straight to the problem and how to resolve that problem.
-Therefore, if you are interested in getting to the meat of the problem and don’t really work off emotions this could be a good start for you in therapy.
+Therefore, if you are interested in getting to the meat of the problem and don’t really work off emotions, this could be a good start for you in therapy.
 Behavioral therapy, in my opinion, can be useful for autism disorders.
-Also, in my opinion behavioral therapy can be good for those who have learning disabilities.
-Regardless, as a parent learning this for their children or you seeking this to stop certain behaviors within you this can be a good option but does require action and homework outside of sessions in most cases.
+Also, in my opinion, behavioral therapy can be good for those who have learning disabilities.
+Regardless, as a parent learning this for their children or you seeking this to stop certain behaviors within you, this can be a good option but does require action and homework outside of sessions in most cases.

 Humanistic Therapy: I had to think about whether to add this to the list of different types of mental health therapy.
 Humanistic therapy is a therapy that should be considered when thinking of different types of mental health therapy.
-In the psychology profession humanistic therapy is generally considered more of a way to do therapy and not really a therapy.
+In the psychology profession, humanistic therapy is generally considered more of a way to do therapy and not really a therapy.
 Rather, insurance companies don’t usually pay for this kind of therapy.
 However, humanistic therapy is something to be used conjointly with any therapy.

 Psychosocial Therapy: Psychosocial therapy has a humanistic approach to it.
 This category of different kinds of therapy has a focus on interactions with social settings.
 Rather, psychosocial therapy focuses on helping you be stronger in your society or social environment.
-Cognitive behavioral therapy, acceptance and commitment therapy, problem solving therapy and others.
+Cognitive behavioral therapy, acceptance and commitment therapy, problem-solving therapy, and others.
 Additionally, others consider psychodynamic therapy to be psychosocial therapy.

 A therapy approach for psychosocial therapy is cognitive behavioral therapy (CBT).
 This approach is more commonly in use and is a great one to add for consideration of different types of therapy.
-CBT has an approach to look at how we think about a situation or event influences how we feel.
+CBT is an approach to looking at how we think about a situation or event that influences how we feel.
 Every event or situation has an underlying irrational belief, a belief we have that is not true, and this irrational belief causes us to feel bad about ourselves.
 The goal is to change the irrational belief to a more positive functioning belief to help us feel better about the event or situation.
 In my opinion, CBT can be useful for anyone who is considered able to be social and does not have a cognitive impairment.

 EMDR: EMDR is a therapy focused on targeting current today triggers you have and connecting past experiences driving those triggers today from the past.
-When these past events are gathered in a basket they can be observed as trauma experiences.
-EMDR will then focus on each experience one at a time and use a process of REM sleep while you are awake to activate both sides of your brain to reprocess the above gathered traumatic experience.
-Theoretically your current trigger is no more.
+When these past events are gathered in a basket, they can be observed as trauma experiences.
+EMDR will then focus on each experience one at a time and use a process of REM sleep while you are awake to activate both sides of your brain to reprocess the above-gathered traumatic experience.
+Theoretically, your current trigger is no more.
 EMDR encompasses CBT with a measure of exposure therapy and change of thought processing.
-EMDR also has psychoeducation, emotional insight and other factors of therapy.
+EMDR also has psychoeducation, emotional insight, and other factors of therapy.
 It’s said that EMDR is a whole therapy.